Second Corinthians

 and opposing circumstances; such as bad weather or shipwrecks that perhaps

-slowed Paul down and made Paul’s journey much more difficult than it otherwise
+slowed Paul down and made Pauls journey much more difficult than it otherwise

 would have been.
-When Paul spoke of “necessities,”
+When Paul spoke of necessities,

 he was talking about basic human needs, of food, water, clothing, and shelter.

-There were times when was lacking these things, and he did it for the sake of
+There were times when was lacking these things, and he did it for the sake of the

-Distresses were things that came against Paul from a psychological and spiritual
+were things that came against Paul from a psychological and spiritual

 standpoint.
 They can be even worse and harder to fight than the external